John Cena Says He’s Not Interested In Bachelor Party Ahead Of Wedding To Nikki Bella

-John Cena has revealed that he’s ditching one of the most sacred wedding traditions for the groom, the bachelor party.
+John Cena has revealed that he’s ditching one of the most sacred wedding traditions for the groom: the bachelor party.
 During an interview to promote his gig as the host of Nickelodeon’s 2018 Kids’ Choice Awards, Cena told E!
 News that he’s not really interested in having one.

 “No, I mean, why?
 Help me out.
 What is a bachelor party?” he said when asked about the customary pre-wedding festivity for the husband-to-be and his friends.
-He went on to admit that he may get together with friends before the wedding but that they don’t have anything special planned.
+He went on to admit that he may get together with friends before the wedding, but that they don’t have anything special planned.

-But when it comes to planning the rest of the wedding, Nikki Bella has got it covered, John said.
+But when it comes to planning the rest of the wedding, Nikki Bella has got it covered, Cena said.
 He’s also sworn to secrecy.

 He also confessed that his hectic schedule has made being in a committed relationship with Nikki difficult.